A light and whipped version of the traditional American buttercream.

 Heavy Cream: This recipe calls for heavy cream, which is also sometimes called whipping cream.
 Don’t use ‘whipped cream’ though…that’s different than whipping cream.

 Heavy cream or whipping cream is just like it sounds.
 It’s a very rich heavy cream.
 This recipe won’t work if you use ‘whipped cream’.
+That is not the same thing.

 Whipped cream is already whipped and most of the time it’s made with vegetable shortening, which is not what you want for this recipe.

-Well you don’t have to, but it really helps get the buttercream nice and fluffy if you do.
+Well, you don’t have to, but it really helps get the buttercream nice and fluffy if you do.

 Yes, you can use vanilla extract in place of vanilla bean paste in the same amounts.

+Make sure not to omit the salt.
 It helps bring out the flavor of the buttercream and it cuts the sweetness a bit.

 No, you don’t want to use whipped cream.
 That is different than heavy cream and whipping cream.